genserver-social/community-tracker/README.md

 The current domain block list is the combination of blocks pulled and researched from similar tech focused instances and some additional domains found along the way.

-Instances with feeds containing unmoderated hate speech, apologia for hate speech, transphobic or homophobic content, illegal/copyrighted content, sexism, racism, fascist apologia, excessive/pointless violent content/gore, loli, pornograpy depicting minors do not fit within the goal of "building a friendly and inviting online community" and as such are blocked.
+Instances with feeds containing unmoderated hate speech, apologia for hate speech, transphobic or homophobic content, illegal/copyrighted content, sexism, racism, fascist apologia, excessive/pointless violent content/gore, loli, pornograpy depicting minors, etc do not fit within the goal of "building a friendly and inviting online community" and as such are blocked.
 This is a non-exhaustive list and ultimate decisions will rest with the moderation team.

 The block list is not static, we are happy to re-federate servers that are making a good faith effort to be a good neighbor.

 If you are an admin and you believe your domain is blocked in error.
 Please email us at `admin [at] genserver [dot] social`.

-If you are a user at GenServer Social and have concerns about a domain, please message a moderator or email us at `admin [at] gensever [dot] social`.
+If you are a user at GenServer Social and have concerns about a domain, please message a moderator or email us at `admin [at] genserver [dot] social`.

 ## Current Todos: